 A solid foundation starts with your training.
 Paying attention during your studies will help launch your career as an electrician.
 Training takes around four years and is primarily completed through an apprenticeship and/or course.
 In most cases, you’ll earn while you learn and once you’ve completed your apprenticeship (and been registered and/or licensed) you’re good to go!

-Check out exactly how to get started based on your location here:
+Check out how to get started as a good electrician:

 2. Concentrate on customer service